Get the Best of Premium TV with Foxtel

 With regular television in Australia having been restricted to five free to air channels for decades, Foxtel was the first taste many got of a truly diverse TV service, offering a wider variety of content across a far greater number of channels.
 As TV has evolved, Foxtel has evolved right along with it, adding channels and expanding their genre offerings as needed – something that free to air TV is unable to do at anything like the same scale or speed.

-Far less limited by broadcasting constraints, Foxtel has been able to expand its channel line-up on both a temporary basis (as seen with Olympic Games coverage) and permanently (clearly seen with the huge expansion of Foxtel’s sport channel line up, now at 16 channels).
+Far less limited by broadcasting constraints, Foxtel has been able to expand its channel line-up on both a temporary basis (as seen with its Olympic Games coverage and its dedicated Rugby World Cup channel) and permanently (clearly seen with the huge expansion of Foxtel’s sport channel line up, now at 12 channels).

 Unlike conventional TV, many of Foxtel’s channels have no need to stick to a typical television daily schedule, allowing frequent replays of programs and movies for people watching at different hours of the day, as well as content that doesn’t stick to conventional half-hour time slots.